sodadata/docs/soda/quick-start-sodacl.md

 If your dataset contains a column that stores timestamp information, you can configure a freshness check.
 This type of check is useful when, for example, you need to validate that the data feeding a weekly report or dashboard is not stale.
 Timely data is reliable data!

-In this example, the check fails if the most-recently added row (in other words, the "youngest" row) in the `timestamp_column_name` column is more than 24 hours old.
+In this example, the check fails if the most-recently added row (in other words, the youngest row) in the `timestamp_column_name` column is more than 24 hours old.
 {% include code-header.html %}
 ```yaml
 # Check that data in dataset is less than one day old